All about feeding

 |

 The average composition in proteins, lipids, minerals, etc. varies greatly depending on plant species.
-Lamiaceae pollens (rosemary and sunflower, for example) are low in protein (less than 20%); fruit trees, thistles, rapeseed, and legumes contain moderate levels (20 to 30%), whereas viper’s bugloss and phacelia contain more (Stace, 1996).
-Thistle, sunflower, and viper’s bugloss pollens, for example, are low in lipids (2%), unlike rockroses (up to 6%) and Brassicaceae (6–7%) (Cordon 2005).
-If one considers pollen composition as a whole, Brassicaceae (rapeseed, ...), Ericaceae (heathers), and Rosaceae (fruit trees) pollens appear to be the most complete and interesting for the bee.
-Conversely, grass pollens should be avoided when they are dominant. |
+Lamiaceae pollens (rosemary and sunflower, for example) are low in proteins (less than 20%); fruit trees, thistles, rapeseed, and legumes contain a medium amount (20 to 30%), while viper’s bugloss and phacelia contain more (Stace, 1996).
+Thistle, sunflower, and viper’s bugloss pollens, for example, are low in lipids (2%), unlike cistus (up to 6%) and Brassicaceae (6–7%) (Cordon, 2005).
+If we consider pollen composition as a whole, Brassicaceae (rapeseed, ...), Ericaceae (heathers), and Rosaceae (fruit trees) pollens seem the most complete and interesting for the bee.
+Conversely, Gramineae pollens, when dominant, should be avoided. |

 3. Amino acids